 AAgreement@ means this Trust Agreement, as supplemented or amended pursuant to Sections 11.01 and 11.02 hereof.

+AApplicants@ has the meaning specified in Section 3.05 hereof.

-AAssignment@ has the meaning specified in Section .
+AAssignment@ has the meaning specified in Section 3.06(a) hereof 3.04.

-AAuthorized Officer@ means, with respect to the Trust, any Assistant Vice President officer of the Owner Trustee who is authorized to act for the Owner Trustee in matters relating to the Trust.
+AAuthorized Officer@ means, with respect to the Trust, any Vice President, Assistant Vice President or more senior, Secretary, Assistant Secretary, Financial Services Officer or other officer of the Owner Trustee in the Corporate Trust Administration Department who is authorized to act for the Owner Trustee in matters relating to the Trust.

+ABora Bora I@ means Bora Bora I, L.L.C., a Delaware limited liability company.

 ABusiness Day@ means any day other than Saturday, Sunday, or any other day on which banking institutions in New York, New York, Wilmington, Delaware or Houston, Texas are authorized or obligated by law or executive order to be closed.